-During the first six months of 2011, certain outside investors exercised 1,578,948 Series CC warrants in exchange for issuance of 1,578,948 shares of our common stock, resulting in gross proceeds of \$3,331,580.
-Also during the first six months of 2011, certain outside investors exercised 1,194,211 Series DD warrants in exchange for issuance of 1,194,211 shares of our common stock, resulting in gross proceeds of \$2,519,785.
-Finally, during the first six months of 2011, Mr. Bupp and certain members of his family exercised 810,000 Series V warrants in exchange for issuance of 810,000 shares of our common stock, resulting in gross proceeds of \$255,600.
+During the first nine months of 2011, certain outside investors exercised 1,578,948 Series CC warrants in exchange for issuance of 1,578,948 shares of our common stock, resulting in gross proceeds of \$3,331,580.
+Also during the first nine months of 2011, certain outside investors exercised 1,578,948 Series DD warrants in exchange for issuance of 1,578,948 shares of our common stock, resulting in gross proceeds of \$3,331,580.
+Finally, during the first nine months of 2011, Mr. Bupp and certain members of his family exercised 810,000 Series V warrants in exchange for issuance of 810,000 shares of our common stock, resulting in gross proceeds of \$255,600.

 In May 2011, the Company's Board of Directors approved the sale of the GDS Business to Devicor.
-Under the terms of an Asset Purchase Agreement signed on May 24, 2011, we agreed to sell the assets and assign certain liabilities that are primarily related to the GDS Business.
-In exchange for the assets of the GDS Business, Devicor agreed to: (i) make a cash payment to us of \$30,000,000; (ii) assume certain liabilities of the Company associated with the GDS Business as specified in the Asset Purchase Agreement; and (iii) make royalty payments to us of up to an aggregate maximum amount of \$20,000,000 based on the net revenue attributable to the GDS Business over the course of the six fiscal years ended December 31, 2012, 2013, 2014, 2015, 2016 and 2017.
-The GDS Business continues to be held for investment as of June 30, 2011 since the Asset Sale is contingent upon obtaining certain approvals, including stockholder approval and certain third party consents.
-If all necessary approvals have been obtained or waived, we expect to complete the Asset Sale shortly after our Annual Meeting scheduled for August 15, 2011.
+Our stockholders approved the Asset Sale at our Annual Meeting of Stockholders on August 15, 2011, and the Asset Sale closed on August 17, 2011 consistent with the terms of the APA signed on May 24, 2011.
+Under the terms of the APA, we sold the assets and assigned certain liabilities that were primarily related to the GDS Business.
+In exchange for the assets of the GDS Business, Devicor made a cash payment to us of \$30,000,000, assumed certain liabilities of the Company associated with the GDS Business as specified in the APA, and agreed to make royalty payments to us of up to an aggregate maximum amount of \$20,000,000 based on the net revenue attributable to the GDS Business over the course of the six fiscal years ended December 31, 2012, 2013, 2014, 2015, 2016 and 2017.
+Our consolidated balance sheets and statements of operations have been reclassified, as required, for all periods presented to reflect the GDS Business as a discontinued operation.
+Cash flows associated with the operation of the GDS Business have been combined within operating, investing and financing cash flows, as appropriate, in our consolidated statements of cash flows.
+The Asset Sale will allow us to focus our resources and efforts on the continued development of our radiopharmaceutical products, and to pursue efforts to expand our drug development portfolio.